 As you get ready to welcome your baby to the world, you’re probably preoccupied with all kinds of preparations, wishes and worries, and newborn photography is only one item on a long list.
-That’s why we’ve created a handy guide below to help you prepare for your baby’s first photo shoot, from choosing and booking your photographer to how to dress and what to take with you to the studio.
+That’s why we’ve created a handy guide below to help you prepare for your newborn photo shoot.
+From choosing and booking your photographer to how to dress and what to take with you to the studio.

-The first step seems very simple: find a great photographer for your baby pictures.
+The first step seems very simple: find a great photographer for your newborn photoshoot.
 That being said, there’s a huge variety in the photography styles and packages out there, not to mention the skill levels of different photographers, so it’s important to do your research well ahead of your due date.

 Beautiful, high-quality newborn baby photography does come at a higher price point, but seeing as your child will be this incredibly new, tiny and delicate for only a short while, we believe it’s well worth the investment to create beautiful memories with high-quality photography.
 If you’d like to learn more about finding your perfect baby photography style, read our article on choosing the right newborn photographer.